 The person who collects funds and the person who writes the checks should NOT be the same person.
 These responsibilities should be shared so that there is a clear separation of duties.
-In the same way, every check should require 2 signatures-the 4-H club treasurer and an adult volunteer.
-These two people should not be from the same family.
+In the same way, every check should require 2 signatures- one from the youth 4-H club treasurer and one from an adult volunteer that are not from the same family.
+However, a club can have three authorized signers.
 The person who writes the checks should NOT be the one who also reconciles the bank statement.
 Bank statements should be delivered unopened directly to the reconciler.
 This person may be the 4-H club leader or an adult leader in your club.